A quick main course for bruch or an lazy, easy weeknight. Frittata's are high protein and packed with veggies.

 fresh ground black pepper

-1teaspoonall purposelow-salt, seasoning mix (l ike this one , or your favourite garlic and herb mix)
+1teaspoonall purpose, low-salt, seasoning mixlow-salt, (l Mrs. Dash Garlic and Herb, or your favourite garlic and herb mix)

 2oz70g soft goat cheese